-We spoke with the manager and three staff members, who were knowledgeable in relation to their responsibility to covid-19 guidance.
+We spoke with the manager and two staff members, who were knowledgeable in relation to their responsibility regarding covid-19.
 Staff stated they were aware of the guidance on the use of PPE for activities that brought them within two metres of service users.
 Staff were also aware of the need to replace PPE between service users and how to appropriately dispose of used PPE.